mcuadros/ofelia/README.md

 #### Docker labels configurations

-In order to use this type of configurations, ofelia need access to docker socket.
+In order to use this type of configurations, Ofelia need access to docker socket.

 ```sh
 docker run -it --rm \